Azure/blobxfer/docs/01-installation.md

 Note that for the Linux pre-built binary, it may not work on all distributions.
 If this is the case, please pick an alternate installation method.
-The Linux pre-built binary is gzipped.
-Please run gunzip on the file.
-Executable bit permission should be preserved by default, if it is not, then make sure the executable bit is set via `chmod +x`.
+After downloading the binary, make sure that the executable bit is set via `chmod +x` prior to attempting to execute the file.

 ## <a name="docker"></a>Docker Image
 [blobxfer](https://hub.docker.com/r/alfpark/blobxfer/) is available on